connolly/A302_2019/lectures/lecture-04-git-and-github/git-practice.md

 cat README.md
 ```

-Note how there’s no change from the new-feature branch (as expected).
+Note how changes made on the `new-feature` branch are not visible here (as expected).

 We can go ahead and also make some changes on master:
 ```